formalizator/Ctrl-Arch-Elite/ADRs/ADR10 Nurse station.md

 ## Decision

-We can use workstations with browser to access MonitorMe system, as well as other StayHealthy, Inc. systems.
+We can use workstations and web browsers to access MonitorMe system, as well as other StayHealthy, Inc. systems.

 ## Consequences

-TODO
+- Developing and maintaining a web-based service is cost-effective compared to building and updating separate native applications.
+- Web-based services can be updated centrally, ensuring all users have access to the latest version simultaneously.
+- Browsers can store user data such as browsing history, cookies, and cached files, which may raise concerns about data privacy - admins need to manage their privacy settings.